CTE Handbook 2023-2024

 Career and Technical and Career Studies students have the potential to qualify for induction into one of Questar III’s chapters of the National Technical Honor Society (NTHS).
-With qualifications including excellent academic achievement, high attendance and service to the community, the NTHS honors student achievement and leadership.
-Students may be nominated by their instructors after the close of the third quarter.
+Qualifications include high academic achievement, excellent attendance and service to the community.
+The NTHS honors student achievement and leadership.
 Nominees who meet all the qualifications are inducted into the NTHS chapter in June.

 There are various opportunities for you to compete in local, regional and statewide competitive skill events.
 SkillsUSA and ProStart are ways for students to participate in such competitions.
 There are additional competitive events – some of which can lead to significant scholarships – scheduled throughout the year in each program.
 It is an opportunity for students to test skills and talents.

 Students achieving a quarterly grade of 87 or above are placed on the Honor Roll for that marking period.
 Students achieving a quarterly grade of 92 or higher are placed on the High Honor Roll for that marking period.
-The Honor Roll is announced four times a year.
-Students are recognized throughout the school year and at the end of the year in an awards ceremony for exceptional growth in social and academic skills.
+Students meeting the criteria are recognized throughout the school year.

 Students who attend a Career & Technical Program may be eligible for specific scholarships.
 Scholarship applications are available in the Career Center starting in the Spring.
 Please check with the school counselors and career center staff for details.